Adobe Inc.: Adobe Experience Platform

-Reception

-Since 2000, Fortune has recognized Adobe as one of the 100 Best Companies to Work For.
-In 2021, Adobe was ranked 16th.
-Glassdoor recognized Adobe as a Best Place to Work.
-In October 2021, Fast Company included Adobe on their Brands That Matter list.
-In October 2008, Adobe Systems Canada Inc. was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc. and was featured in Maclean's newsmagazine.

-Adobe received a five-star rating from the Electronic Frontier Foundation with regards to its handling of government data requests in 2017.

 Criticisms

 Pricing

 Adobe has been criticized for its pricing practices, with retail prices being up to twice as much in non-US countries.
-For example, it is significantly cheaper to pay for a return airfare ticket to the United States and purchase one particular collection of Adobe's software there than to buy it locally in Australia.

 After Adobe revealed the pricing for the Creative Suite 3 Master Collection, which was £1,000 higher for European customers, a petition to protest over "unfair pricing" was published and signed by 10,000 users.
 In June 2009, Adobe further increased its prices in the UK by 10% in spite of weakening of the pound against the dollar, and UK users were not allowed to buy from the US store.

 Adobe's Reader and Flash programs were listed on "The 10 most hated programs of all time" article by TechRadar.

 Security

 Hackers have exploited vulnerabilities in Adobe programs, such as Adobe Reader, to gain unauthorized access to computers.
-Adobe's Flash Player has also been criticized for, among other things, suffering from performance, memory usage and security problems (see criticism of Flash Player).
+Adobe's Flash Player has also been criticized for, among other things, suffering from performance, memory usage and security problems.
 A report by security researchers from Kaspersky Lab criticized Adobe for producing the products having top 10 security vulnerabilities.

 Observers noted that Adobe was spying on its customers by including spyware in the Creative Suite 3 software and quietly sending user data to a firm named Omniture.
 When users became aware, Adobe explained what the suspicious software did and admitted that they: "could and should do a better job taking security concerns into account".
 When a security flaw was later discovered in Photoshop CS5, Adobe sparked outrage by saying it would leave the flaw unpatched, so anyone who wanted to use the software securely would have to pay for an upgrade.
 Following a fierce backlash Adobe decided to provide the software patch.

 Adobe has been criticized for pushing unwanted software including third-party browser toolbars and free virus scanners, usually as part of the Flash update process, and for pushing a third-party scareware program designed to scare users into paying for unneeded system repairs.